 The Art of Fanfiction

-While watching a film or reading a book, have you ever found yourself imagining a different course of events?
+Have you ever wondered what might’ve happened if you were a character in your favorite movie?
+Or wondered about different endings to a book?
 What if Princess Leia had been raised on Tatooine and Luke Skywalker by the Rebellion?
-Or what if Harry Potter had been sorted into Slytherin instead of Gryffindor?
-There’s a million ways you could explore the different narrative possibilities of an existing work: adding scenes, changing relationship dynamics, twisting the main plot, or playing with the what-ifs.
-All these things fall under the realm of fan fiction.
+Or, what if Harry Potter had been sorted into Slytherin not Gryffindor?
+There are a million ways to explore the narrative of an existing work.
+Your own deleted scenes, a change in relationship dynamics, a dramatic twist in the main plot, or what if everybody’s in high school?

-As a literary genre, fan fiction has received a bit of a bad rap.
-Aside from the fact that its very nature screams “wish fulfillment,” many of the stories are written by young authors who don’t have a good grasp of the English language.
-And of course, it’s often only the horribly written stories that draw the public attention.
-Perhaps most infamous, “My Immortal” is often regarded as the worst Harry Potter fan fiction ever written.
-It contains such lines as, “Suddenly an idea I had.
-I clozd my eyes and using my vampire powers I sent a telepathetic massage to Drako and Vampire so they would destruct Snape.”
-It’s still uncertain whether or not the author, known by her pseudonym Tara Gilesbie, deliberately butchered English into unrecognizable mincemeat…
+Now, as a literary genre, fanfiction doesn’t have much of a reputation.
+Aside from the clear wish fulfillment fantasies it embodies, a large portion of the stories are posted online by young authors in its raw unedited form.
+The worst of the pieces are the ones drawn into the spotlight.
+Perhaps most infamous, “My Immortal” is considered by those who know it as the worst Harry Potter fanfiction ever written.
+It contains such lines as, “Suddenly and idea I had.
+I clozd my eyes and using my vampire powers I sent Drako and Vampire so they would destruct Snape.”
+It’s unclear whether the author, known by her pseudonym Tara Gilesbie, deliberately butchered English into unrecognizable mincemeat.

 Some authors don’t much care for this idea, and don’t want their hard work reinvented by someone else.

 “I recognize that it’s an act of love… I would rather they make up their own characters and their own stories and not just borrow my world.
 I know what they [the characters] would do and what they can’t do, and some fan writers take over them and make them do things to my mind that are wildly out of character.”